 Once you get a deep insight into your ad performance, you can then test the waters using smart bidding strategies.

 Smart bidding takes time to give you the desired results.
 It can even take weeks for the tools to learn the intricacies of your campaign based on your conversion volume.

-Just like we all have a “learning period,” when trying new things, Google’s automated algorithms require a learning period before it can give you the maximum results.
+Just like we all have a “learning period,” when trying new things, Google’s automated algorithms require a learning period before they can give you the maximum results.
 It needs around 5 – 7 days or even more to learn how to best use the budget.

 So, be patient and wait for a couple of weeks before you revise your bidding strategies.

 #4: Don’t Get Too Focused on Certain Metrics

 One of the main reasons why most marketers are frustrated with smart bidding is that they focus on the wrong metric.
 For instance, if you’re looking at the average CPC (cost-per-click), then you could wrongly assume that Google has messed up smart bidding.

 Let me clarify this with an example.
 Let’s assume John Doe is in the market searching for a pair of headphones.
 That’s great, you sell headphones!
 But wait for the hold on.